Favorite Star Patterns

 The Great Square of Pegasus makes up the eastern (left) half of the constellation Pegasus.
 Image via International Astronomical Union.
 Used with permission.

-Bottom line: How you can see the Great Square of Pegasus star pattern.
+Bottom line: How to find the Great Square of Pegasus star pattern, and why it’s worth locating in the evening sky.

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!